platanus/lightning-prometheus-exporter/README.md

 ```
 Usage of ./lightning-prometheus-exporter:
   -namepsace string
         The namespace or prefix to use in the exported metrics.
-The default value can be overwritten by NAMESPACE environment variable (default: lightningd)
+The default value can be overwritten by NAMESPACE environment variable (default: lnd)
   -web.telemetry-path string
         A path under which to expose metrics.
 The default value can be overwritten by TELEMETRY_PATH environment variable. (default "/metrics")
   -web.listen-address string